-Go to “Control Panel -> Network and Sharing Centre -> Change adapter settings.”
+Go to “Control Panel -> Network and Sharing Center -> Change adapter settings.”

-Right-click “Local Area Connection,” click Properties, then under the Networking tab select “Internet Protocol Version 4” from the list and click Properties.
+Right-click “Local Area Connection” and click Properties.
+Under the Networking tab, select “Internet Protocol Version 4” from the list and click Properties.

 When you’re finished, click OK, and you should have a functioning static IP address.

-How to Open Ports and Set up Port Forwarding on Your Router
+How to Open Ports and Set up Port Forwarding in Windows 10

-First, remember that it might not be your router blocking ports but your firewall, so before digging into your router, check your firewall settings and see if you can control your ports from there.
-(How to do this will vary between different firewalls.)
+First, remember that it might not be your router blocking ports but your firewall, so before digging in to your router, we need to go into the firewall settings and make sure all the relevant ports that you want to forward are open.

-Once you’ve done that, and you still need to open up the ports, it’s on to the router.
+Once you’ve done that, and you still need to open up the ports, move on to the router.
 Again, this process will vary from router to router, but the general gist of it is the same.
-We’ll be doing it on a Virgin Hub 3.0.
+Here, we do it on a Virgin Hub 3.0.

-1. Log into your router through your web browser.
-My router address (default gateway) is 192.168.0.1, but this may be 192.168.1.1 for you or something else altogether.
+1. Log in to your router through your web browser.
+Our router address (default gateway) is 192.168.0.1, but this may be 192.168.1.1 for you or something else altogether.
+(Check out the cheatsheet for the list of IP addresses for your router.)
 There’s a good chance your router address (and password) is written on your actual router, so check that.

-2. Once you’ve logged into your router, head over to “Port Forwarding.”
-For me this is under “Advanced -> Security,” but it may vary slightly for you.
+2. Once you’ve logged in to your router, head over to “Port Forwarding.”
+For us, this is under “Advanced -> Security,” but it may vary slightly for you.

 3. Now, the important bit.
 You’ll be presented with a scary-looking list of boxes to fill with numbers.
 It’s not so bad.

-- Protocol: The application should specify what kind of protocol it uses.
-Most are TCP, some are UDP, but if you’re unsure, select “Both.”
+- Protocol: the application should specify what kind of protocol it uses.
+Most are TCP and some are UDP, but if you’re unsure, select “Both.”

-Port forwarding has a lot of uses, and while most applications are set up to do the job for you, it’s good to be prepared should you need to take control of the situation.
+Port forwarding has many uses, and while most applications are set up to do the job for you, it’s good to be prepared should you need to take control of the situation.
 Now you are, so happy forwarding!